 Moreover, the company believes these are products and services that are not readily available online.
 In fact, Whitestone sees itself as the least susceptible to online replacement among its peer group.

 These properties are located in densely-populated, high-income areas, which are experiencing strong growth.
 Not only does Whitestone expect its properties to benefit from population growth, but from household income growth as well.

 Whitestone is well in excess of both peer and national averages when it comes to the household income in the communities in which it invests.
 This is very intentional and is a core tenet of the trust’s focused strategy, to pursue areas that have both high household income, as well as high rates of population growth.

 Going forward, the company will continue its acquisition strategy to fuel future growth.

-It has spent an average of $126 million annually on acquisitions in that time frame, with 2016 being very light, and 2017 making up the difference.
-On a market capitalization of under $500 million, these acquisitions are fairly significant.
+It has spent an average of more than $100 million annually on acquisitions since its IPO, with 2016 being very light, and 2017 making up the difference.
+On a market capitalization of just over $500 million, these acquisitions are fairly significant.
 Indeed, the trust’s enterprise value has moved from $191 million at IPO to $1.2 billion today.